 Unlocking market opportunities for private sector investors in CRISPR agriculture

-Private sector companies are at the forefront of driving innovation and commercialization in CRISPR-based agriculture.
+Private sector companies are at the forefront of driving innovation and commercialization in CRISPR agriculture.
 We see various companies, both large and small-scale, leveraging CRISPR-Cas technology to transform crop improvement and enhance food production.
 These companies are shaping the future of the agricultural industry and driving the market for CRISPR-edited plants.

 Other leaders in the industry include Pioneer, which is generating better-performing hybrid crop seeds that address farmers’ needs using the latest breeding and gene editing tools to provide higher-yielding and more resilient crops.
 Bayer Crop Science, a sub-division of pharmaceutical giant Bayer, is aiming for a 30% reduction in field greenhouse gases, a 30% reduction in agriculture’s impact on the environment, and empowering 100 million smallholder farmers to access sustainable agricultural solutions by 2030.

-Market potential
+Market potential of CRISPR agriculture

 Below are a few pioneering startups in the CRISPR agriculture domain have been detailed below: